The most efficient route to unlimited design variety

 By the complete decoration of plastic parts during the molding operation, the production costs can be reduced considerably: decoration after molding, in-process inventory and additional working steps can be dropped.

-This process is working with a modified hot stamping foil which is being fed through the mold by a transportation unit.
-After closing the mold, the foil is pressed into the cavity by the injection molding material.
+This process is working with a modified hot stamping finishing which is being fed through the mold by a transportation unit.
+After closing the mold, the transfer product is pressed into the cavity by the injection molding material.

 Mass temperature ad molding pressure release the decorative layer from the polyester carrier and combine it with the plastic part, which can be taken from the carrier as soon as the molding material cooled down.

-After this working step transportation unit is positioning the foil once again.
+After this working step transportation unit is positioning the transfer product once again.

 IMD IML Decoration

-The PolyTC lable is inserted in on the core side of the mold.
-The IMD decorating foil is positioned.
+The PolyTC® sensor foil is inserted in on the core side of the mold.
+The IMD decorating finishing is positioned.
 After the injection molding process the finished part can be removed and installed.

 Typical areas of application include control panels in the automotive or home appliance sector, multitouch in sensors in mobile communications, and also innovative capacitive controls in consumer electronic applications.